thomaswlaws/Bank-and-Poll-Analysis/README.md

-* In this project, I created  a Python script for analyzing the financial records of of a hypothetical company.
+* In this project, I created  a Python script for analyzing the financial records of a hypothetical company.
 The Python script analyzed the records to calculate each of the following:

   * The total number of months included in the dataset